India–Micronesia relations

-India–Federated States of Micronesia relations are the international relations that exist between the Republic of India and the Federated States of Micronesia (FSM).
+India–Micronesia relations are the international relations that exist between the Republic of India and the Federated States of Micronesia (FSM).
 The Embassy of India in Manila, Philippines is concurrently accredited to FSM.

 History

 Diplomatic relations between India and Federated States of Micronesia were established on 29 November 1996.
 Since then, the two countries have conducted regular consultation and dialogue through the small island developing states (SIDS) forum of the United Nations (UN), of which Micronesia is a member.
 The country is also a member of the Pacific Islands Forum, of which India is an official dialogue partner.
 Bilateral relations received a boost following the initiation of the Forum of India-Pacific Islands Cooperation by the Narendra Modi government in 2014.
 A Micronesian delegation including Assistant Deputy Secretary for Asian Affairs Brendy Carl, and other senior officials attended the first India-Forum for Pacific Island Countries (FIPIC) Summit hosted in Suva, Fiji on 19 November 2014 by Prime Minister Modi.

-Micronesia voted for India's candidature for a Non-Permanent Seat on the UN Security Council for the year 2011–12.
+Micronesia voted for India's candidacy for a Non-Permanent Seat on the UN Security Council for the year 2011–12.
 Minister of Health and Social Affairs Vita Skilling and National Child Health Physician Anamaria Akapito Yomai participated in the Second High Level Meeting (HLM) on South-South Cooperation for Child Rights in Asia and the Pacific held at New Delhi in October 2013.

 Vice-President Yosiwo Palikkun George led a Micronesian delegation to attend the 2nd Summit of Forum for India Pacific Islands Cooperation (FIPIC) held in Jaipur on 21 August 2015.

 INS Satpura visited Pohnpei on 18–19 August 2016 after participating in RIMPAC-16, and was the first Indian Navy ship to visit the country.
 The crew of the ship met with the FSM's Division of Maritime Surveillance, and senior Government and military authorities, and also held sporting and cultural interactions.

 Minister of State, Ministry of Science and Technology, & Ministry of Earth Sciences Y.S.
 Chowdary visited Micronesia in January 2017 and met with Micronesian President Peter Christian.
 Following the visit, Chowdary stated that Micronesia had agreed to support India's candidature for a permanent seat in the UN Security Council.